TaranjyotS/Portfolio-Website-Flask/doc/aws_s3.md

 ### Step 2: Set Up AWS API Gateway

 1. Go to AWS API Gateway.
     - Navigate to the API Gateway service in the AWS Management Console.

 2. Create a New API.
-- Click on "Create API."
+    - Click on `Create API`.
-- Choose "HTTP API" for simplicity.
+    - Choose `HTTP API` for simplicity.
-- Click "Build."
+    - Click `Build`.

-3. Configure API Settings:
+3. Configure API Settings.
-- Enter an API name, such as FormSubmissionAPI.
+    - Enter an API name, such as `FormSubmissionAPI`.
-- Click "Next."
+    - Click `Next`.

 4. Create an Integration
-- Select "Add integration."
+    - Select `Add integration`.
-- Choose "Lambda function."
+    - Choose `Lambda function`.`
     - Select the region where your Lambda function is located.
     - Choose the Lambda function you created (FormProcessorFunction).
-- Click "Create."
+    - Click `Create`.

 5. Create a Route
-- Go to the "Routes" tab.
+    - Go to the `Routes` tab.
-- Click "Create" to add a new route.
+    - Click `Create` to add a new route.
-- Define a route such as /contact.
+    - Define a route such as `/contact`.
-- Select "POST" as the method.
+    - Select `POST` as the method.
     - Link the route to your Lambda function integration.

 6. Deploy the API
-- Click on "Deployments" in the left menu.
+    - Click on `Deployments` in the left menu.
-- Click "Create" to create a new stage (e.g., prod).
+    - Click `Create` to create a new stage (e.g., prod).
     - Deploy your API.

 7. Get the API URL
-- Go to the "Stages" tab.
+    - Go to the `Stages` tab.

-- *Note* the URL for the stage you deployed (e.g., https://abcd1234.execute-api.region.amazonaws.com/prod).
+*Note* the URL for the stage you deployed (e.g., https://abcd1234.execute-api.region.amazonaws.com/prod).

 ### Step 3: Update your contact form